 An Ancient and Tribal Art, 2006

-Found devices and materials, electronics, motors, flooring, ink and pencil on paper.
+Found materials, found and fabricated electronics, amplifiers, desk, typewriter, guitar neck, remote controls, gauges, motors, telephone, flooring, ink and pencil on paper.

 Overview showing the desk, typewriter, a wall of speakers and amplifiers, and the installed flooring.
 All sounds in this piece are activated and deactivated by participant interaction.